jamesdiacono/WebSeif/README.md

 Only a listening party may redirect a connection.

 ## Stores
 A __store__ is responsible for persisting a party's keypair, as well as its acquaintances.
-Each __acquaintance__ consists of the petname, address and public key of another Seif party.
+Each __acquaintance__ consists of the petname, address, and public key of another Seif party.

 Let's look at an acquaintance of Alice.

     {
         petname: "Bob",